Radiologic Technology

 4.5 units

-- Description: First of four courses that includes clinical participation and application of basic positioning, patient care, equipment manipulation, radiation protection, and image analysis.
-Emphasis is placed on chest, abdomen, and upper and lower extremity radiography.
+- Description: Second of four courses that includes clinical participation and application of basic positioning, patient care, equipment manipulation, radiation protection, and image analysis.
+Emphasis is placed on the biliary tract, upper and lower gastrointestinal system, urinary system, and reproductive system.
 A clinical presentation is also required with the same emphasis.
 Intended for students in the Radiologic Technology Program; enrollment is limited to students accepted in the program.

 - Corequisite: